Mohab96/twitter-clone/src/services/authentication/README.md

 ## overview

-the goal of this service to handle handle requests related to the authentication and check if this user is authorized to access a specifc route or not
+the goal of this service to handle requests related to the authentication and check if this user is authorized to access a specifc route or not

 ## API endpoints